 The transportation contract will be enforced until the parent/guardian provides written notification on the change.
 Student drivers are expected to park in the school parking lot appropriately and follow MN laws regarding safe driving practices.
 Students not parking appropriately (such as, but not limited to, parking into the snowbank, blocking other vehicles) are subject to consequences such as a phone call to parent/guardian, student required to move car into appropriate parked position, and/or law enforcement notification.

-Visitors: All visitors, including parents and former students, need to stop in the office, and sign in.
+Visitors: All visitors, including parents/guardians and former students, need to stop in the office to sign in and receive a Visitors Pass.

-Appendix APPROVED POLICIES
+APPROVED POLICIES

 Full language of approved policies can be found at www.wced6026.org